How to write a Thesis Practical Tips for Students

 Bibliography.
-Bibliography is placed immediately after the main body of a work.
-Bibliography is written in accordance with requirements of your university.
+The bibliography is placed immediately after the main body of work.
+The bibliography is written in accordance with the requirements of your university.

 Appendix.
-Appendix is listed to spare your main text from an unnecessary detail that is difficult to understand.
+The appendix is listed to spare your main text from an unnecessary detail that is difficult to understand.
 Texts of questionnaires, tables, calculation formulas, reference data, diagrams, graphs, content-analysis of concepts, plans-abstracts of specific events, etc., are listed.
-Appendix is not included in the recommended page size of a thesis work (thesis project).
-Recommended size of a text part of a thesis is 50 – 90 pages.
+The appendix is not included in the recommended page size of the thesis work (thesis project).
+The recommended size of a text part of a thesis is 50 – 90 pages.

 The graphical part of a thesis contains design, technological drawings, made in accordance with requirements of standards, and posters (research results, calculation algorithms, tables, etc.).
-The total size of graphical part is 6 – 12 sheets of A1 format.
+The total size of the graphical part is 6 – 12 sheets of A1 format.
 The ratio of drawings and posters volume is set by your issuing department.